deckhouse/deckhouse/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md

   ```

 On first recovered node do the following:
-- restart and wait readiness Deckhouse
+- restart and wait for Deckhouse to be ready

   ```shell
   kubectl -n d8-system rollout restart deployment deckhouse